 Plans, Policies and Implementation Mechanisms

-The province’s MGA, ALSA, and Subdivision and Development Regulation, and the County’s eight (8) plans, LUB and Subdivision and Development Appeal Board Bylaw contain the policies and regulations that help guide planning, subdivision and development within the County of Northern Lights.
+The province’s MGA, ALSA, and Subdivision and Development Regulation, and the County’s eight (8) plans, LUB and Inermunicipal Subdivision and Development Appeal Board Bylaw contain the policies and regulations that help guide planning, subdivision and development within the County of Northern Lights.
 A description of and link to these documents are provided below.
 The County’s documents represent Office Consolidations that incorporate the original document approved by Bylaw, as approved by County Council, and all subsequent amendments.
 These plans are provided for convenience only.
-In case of uncertainty, the reader is advised to consult the original Bylaws, available at the Office of the County Clerk.
+In case of uncertainty, the reader is advised to consult the original Bylaws, available at the County Office.

 The MGA provides a framework for the responsible use of land to achieve orderly, economical and beneficial development, and to maintain and improve the quality of the physical environment within the County.
 It also establishes the powers of Council and administration.

 Through the MGA, Council may establish development policies and create statutory plans for all or part of the County.
 The MGA allows for four types of statutory plans, including Intermunicipal Development Plans, Municipal Development Plans, Area Structure Plans and Area Redevelopment Plans that identify where homes, businesses, schools, parks, roads and utilities will be built.
 A statutory plan will require three readings and a public hearing before it can be adopted as a legally binding planning document.
-Council, administration and the Subdivision and Development Board must have regard for any statutory plan when making decisions on plan approvals and amendments, LUB amendments, subdivisions and development permits.
+Council, administration and the Peace Regional Subdivision and Development Board must have regard for any statutory plan when making decisions on plan approvals and amendments, LUB amendments, subdivisions and development permits.

 To view the Municipal Government Act CLICK HERE.